A search for gravitationally lensed supernovae within the Zwicky Transient Facility public survey: Intrinsically luminous assuming host redshift

 \subsection{Selection method}

-To identify transients that show evidence of high peak luminosities we first apply the directional light radius method \citep{sullivan--06, gupta--16} to select the most likely host galaxy from PS1 for each object in our sample.
+To identify transients that show evidence of bright absolute magnitudes we first apply the directional light radius method \citep{sullivan--06, gupta--16} to select the most likely host galaxy within 5\farcs{} from PS1 for each object in our sample.
+We find 11\,056 transients with a PS1 host galaxy within 5\farcs{}.
 We again use the photometric redshift code from \cite{tarrio--20} and photometry from the PS1 DR2 to estimate redshifts.
-Assuming the 1$\sigma$ lower-bound on the photometric redshift of the host galaxy, we select any transient with a peak magnitude $M_g \leq -21$ (typically used as a cut-off to identify SLSNe; \citealt{gal-yam--12}).
-In total, this gives 778 candidates.
-The majority of these photometric redshifts have large uncertainties (median $\Delta z = 0.14$) and most were likely flagged due to over-estimated redshifts.
-Visually inspecting and classifying each of these candidates is beyond the scope of this work, but we note that this highlights one of the challenges involved with using photometric redshifts for identifying glSNe.
-Photometric redshifts are generally reliable for elliptical galaxies, due to the 4\,000~\AA\, break, but are more challenging for spiral galaxies.
-Simply selecting any object for which the photometric redshift indicates a high peak luminosity will likely result in an over-whelming number of false-positives, particularly in the era of LSST when the number of transients discovered will significantly increase.

-To reduce the number of false-positive contaminants, we repeat the previous search instead using SDSS spectroscopic redshifts for the most likely host galaxy.
-From our sample of 12\,524 transients we find only 1\,916 have spectroscopic redshifts for their host galaxies and of these we find just 2 with inferred peak magnitudes $M_g \leq -21$.
+To reduce contamination, we require a well-constrained photometric redshift whereby $\frac{\sigma_z}{1+z} \leq 0.05$ \citep{goldstein--17}, giving 7\,586 in our sample.
+Selecting the brightest detection in the light curve, we assume the 3$\sigma$ lower bound on the photometric redshift of the host galaxy and observed magnitude to identify any transient showing evidence of an absolute magnitude $M_r \leq -21$ (typically used as a cut-off to identify SLSNe; \citealt{gal-yam--12}).
+Applying this method, we find 28 transients with inferred absolute magnitudes $M_r \leq -21$.
+Following visual inspection, we remove any transients with long, repeating and/or stochastic variability, leaving 19 candidates.
+Separately, we also follow a similar method using SDSS spectroscopic host redshifts.
+In this case we find one transient, ZTF20aaaweke, with $M_r \leq -21$, which was spectroscopically classified as a SN~IIn at the redshift of the host galaxy \citep{ZTF20aaaweke--class}.